hangluongdatascience/hangluongdatascience/README.md

 👀 I’m interested in data modeling and how to apply it to marketing

-🌱 I’m currently learning Machine Learning and hopefully get a master's degree in Computer Science
+🌱 I’m currently pursuing master's degree in Computer Science

 💞️ I’m looking to collaborate on applying machine learning to marketing or the healthcare industry